 The Dark Web is Anonymous

 The dark web is a scary place.
-It is a network of websites teaming with illegal activity.
-It is an anonymous place where visitors protect their identity by using techniques to keep identifying information (Like their IP address) hidden.
+It is a network of websites teeming with illegal activity.
+It is a secret place where visitors protect their identity by using techniques to keep identifying information (Like their IP address) hidden.

-There are a number of methods that people use to keep themselves anonymous when accessing the dark web.
-You need to use the TOR browser in order to access the dark web.
-TOR browser randomizes your
+There are several methods that people use to keep themselves anonymous when accessing the dark web.
+You need to use the TOR browser to access the dark web.

 You can also hire hackers to use their botnets to conduct denial of service attacks on the victims of your choice.

 You can buy drugs and weapons.
 You can order guns and other devices that can be used for crimes.
-You can even buy counterfeit money in bulk.
+You can even purchase counterfeit money in bulk.

 Why it is best to stay away